Once you’ve begun collecting online reviews, you’re all set to turn your reviews and client testimonials into a powerful source of new referrals.

 Turning Your Biggest Fans into Powerful Lead Magnets

-As the number of testimonials and endorsements you collect grows, you’ll discover who among your clients and other reviewers are most enthusiastic about telling the world the value you deliver and the impact you’ve made in their lives.
+As the number of online reviews you collect grows, you’ll discover who among your clients are most enthusiastic about telling the world the value you deliver and the impact you’ve made in their lives.
 This is the pond you’ll want to fish in to identify clients and non-clients who may be happy to play an even larger role in helping you grow your practice.

 For example, if you host a podcast, consider inviting a passionate client onto the show as a guest to elaborate on their experience working with you.
 Or ask if they would be willing to record a video discussing their experience in a Q&A format you can use on your website and social media.

-You’ll, of course, need to pay extra attention to compliance requirements given the likelihood an extended discussion may cover a lot of ground, but with thoughtful planning ahead of time, you can steer clear of topics like investment performance that could lead to a heightened risk of prohibited content and increased regulatory scrutiny.
+Of course, you’ll need to pay extra attention to compliance requirements given the likelihood that an extended discussion may cover a lot of ground, but with thoughtful planning ahead of time, you can steer clear of topics like investment performance that could lead to a heightened risk of prohibited content and increased regulatory scrutiny.

-We hope you found this article helpful, and we encourage you to read each of the articles in our SEC Marketing Rule Education Series for more ideas to compliantly attract new clients and grow your business with testimonials and endorsements.
+We hope you found this article helpful, and we encourage you to read each of the articles in our SEC Marketing Rule Education Series for more ideas to compliantly attract new clients and grow your business with online reviews and testimonials.

-Financial advisors embracing online reviews will lead the industry in attracting new clients throughout the historic transfer of wealth from Baby Boomers to Millennials over the next decade.
+Financial advisors who embrace online reviews in their marketing efforts will lead the industry in attracting new clients during the historic transfer of wealth from Baby Boomers to Millennials over the next decade.

 Online reviews establish a human connection with prospects, demonstrating your trustworthiness and increasing their confidence in contacting and hiring you.
 But online reviews are just one important part of an effective marketing plan to strengthen your online reputation and attract new clients in today’s world.